Randolph College Home Page Give Today! Support Randolph College

 An introduction to the mechanisms of embryonic development in several organisms, including chordates.
 The origin of differentiated tissues and the development of organ systems are considered.
 Gametogenesis, fertilization, sex determination, and stem cells are also discussed.
 Credit hours: 3.
 Prerequisite: two courses in biology at the 2200 level, including BIOL 2204-2204L.

-BIOL 3316L - Developmental Biology Lab
+BIOL 3316L - Developmental Biology Laboratory

 Laboratory studies and experiments illustrating the concepts presented in Biology 3316.
 The student gains familiarity with the important stages in the development invertebrates, birds, and mammals.
 In addition, the student observes the process of fertilization and embryonic development in sea urchins, studies the development of bird embryos and investigates patterns of regeneration in planarians.
 The effects of teratogens on development are also observed.
 Credit hours: 1.
 Prerequisite or corequisite: BIOL 3316.